moimikey/issues-label-standard/README.md

 - orange
 - red

-Similarly amongst the longer wavelengths, we associate `yellow` with caution and yield.
-Less of an emergency but still priority. `orange` we can see as a neutral between the two long wavelengths, which serves its purpose as a more neutral emergency but still unsettling as we can't tell which way it could go (lighter to yellow, or darker to red)
+Similarly, amongst the longer wavelengths, we associate `yellow` with caution and yield.
+Less of an emergency but a still priority. `orange` we can see as a neutral between the two long wavelengths, which serves its purpose as a more neutral emergency but still unsettling as we can't tell which way it could go (lighter to yellow, or darker to red)